jkoplo/CrudeObservatory/README.md

 ### Installation
 Download the latest release and uncompress it to the folder of your choice.

+If you want a quick start to using Crude Observatory with InfluxDB, read the documentation here: [InfluxDB Configuration](docs/InfluxDB-Configuration.md)

 ### Operation
 1. Modify or copy the included "AcqConfig.json"